cgwire/kitsu/docs/getting-started-production/README.md

 ![Drop down menu asset](../img/getting-started/drop_down_menu_asset.png).

-Now its time to do your first assignment!
+Now it's time to do your first assignment!

 Click on the status (1) you want to assign.